Mast Cell Cancer In Dogs: For Us, A Little Bump And A Big Scare

 We were so sad our dog had cancer but so happy with her biopsy results.

-Of course Berlin continued on with the walk as usual and I may have left her sniff a few extra trees and bushes here and there.
+Of course, Berlin continued on with the walk as usual and I may have left her sniff a few extra trees and bushes here and there.

 She still had her stitches in for another week.
 As I expected, that is when she started to fuss more since her wound was starting to scab over.
 Needless to say, she was thrilled when it had healed and she didn’t have to wear the cone anymore.

-We will continue to be diligent looking and feeling her for other bumps and checking in on her existing benign ones.
+We will continue to be diligent in looking and feeling her for other bumps and checking in on her existing benign ones.

 Conveniently this is disguised as petting, which she thoroughly enjoys.
 That being said, we’ve done our research on mast cell cancer in dogs, particularly where it most commonly shows up and other signs and symptoms.